1553 succession crisis: Elizabeth's actions (July 7–31, 1553)

 Princess Elizabeth did not take active part in the events of July 1553.
 On July 7, the Privy Council summoned her to London, but Elizabeth was said to be ill, and the London High Commissioners did not dare to remove her from Hatfield House by force (as Mary did to Elizabeth during Wyatt's Rebellion).
 Half a century later, William Camden claimed that John Dudley negotiated with Elizabeth to recognize Jane Grey, but no documentary evidence of this survived.
 According to Camden, Elizabeth firmly refused the money and lands offered as a payoff for relinquishing her right to the throne.
 It has been suggested that Elizabeth agitated her dependents in favor of Mary, but even this view is not supported by documentary evidence.

 Immediately after Dudley's defeat, Elizabeth joined the victorious side.
 On July 29, ahead of her sister, Elizabeth entered London triumphantly, accompanied by two thousand troops dressed in the dynastic colors of white and green.
 How, when, and for what purpose she gathered so many supporters is unknown.
-David Lodes suggests that Elizabeth's “support group” formed within a week of Jane Grey's deposition, when the crisis had already been resolved.
+David Loades suggests that Elizabeth's “support group” formed within a week of Jane Grey's deposition, when the crisis had already been resolved.
 On July 31, Elizabeth left London to meet her sister, this time with an escort of a thousand people.
 Perhaps she wanted to show Mary her own political weight, but she decided to ignore.